kailash-manasarovar/statement/docs/timeline/2024/february.md

 ## My first trip to the Spanish police in Dénia

-- Having been the subject of what I considered a [genuine threat of violence](#the-denia-porn-gang-attempts-to-recruit-me), I reluctantly go to report the threat, the gang stalking, and everything that's been happening to me at the hands of teachers and staff at the conservatory that I'm aware of at that time, to the Policía Nacional in Dénia on the morning of 20th February at around 11am.
+- Having been the subject of what I considered a [genuine threat of violence](#the-denia-porn-gang-attempts-to-recruit-me), I reluctantly go to report the threat, the gang stalking, and everything that's been happening to me at the hands of teachers and staff at the conservatory that I'm aware of at that time, to the Policía Nacional in Denia on the morning of 20th February at around 11am.
 - Unusually, I drive down and park the car outside the police station.
 - I keep the parking ticket.
 - My heart is heavy and my stomach knows that this is not a good situation, for me.